 Best Investments During Low Interest Rates

-Interest rates continue to remain abysmally low as the government attempts to stimulate the economy.
-Not only is this type of government intervention ineffective, it’s terrible news for savers.
+After nine interest rate hikes by the U.S. Federal Reserve, rates have once again been cut as the government attempts to stimulate the economy.
+Not only is this type of government intervention subjectively ineffective, it’s bad news for savers.
 If you have money in savings accounts, you are probably scratching your head wondering where to invest your money into.

 You’re not alone.